NYPD locates van sought in Brooklyn subway shooting - NewsBreak

 NYPD locates van sought in Brooklyn subway shooting

-A gunman in a gas mask and a construction vest set off a smoke canister on a rush-hour subway train in Brooklyn and shot at least 10 people Tuesday, authorities said.
-Police were scouring the city for the shooter and found a rental truck possibly connected to the violence.
+NEW YORK (AP) — A gunman in a gas mask and a construction vest set off a smoke canister on a rush-hour subway train in Brooklyn and shot at least 10 people Tuesday, authorities said.
+Police were scouring the city for the shooter and found a rental van possibly connected to the violence.

 A scene of horror unfolded as frightened commuters ran from the train as others limped out of it.
 At least one rider collapsed on the platform.